GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/explore_data.rst

     reduce -r detectSources N20160102S0296_stack.fits

-This will add a table with object coordinate, magnitudes, etc.  The output file is ``N20160102S0296_sourcesDetected.fits``.
+This will add a table with object coordinates, magnitudes, etc.  The output file is ``N20160102S0296_sourcesDetected.fits``.
 Use your preferred tool to access the FITS table named ``OBJCAT`` from that output.
 Or you can use DRAGONS' ``astrodata`` to access the table as an Astropy ``Table``.